Ergotism: History

-The blight, named cockspur owing to the appearance of infected grains, was identified and named by Denis Dodart, who reported the relation between ergotized rye and bread poisoning in a letter to the French Royal Academy of Sciences in 1676 (John Ray mentioned ergot for the first time in English the next year).
-"Ergotism", in this modern sense, was first recorded in 1853.

-Notable epidemics of ergotism occurred into the 19th century.
-Fewer outbreaks have occurred since then owing to rye being carefully monitored in developed countries.
-However, a severe outbreak of something akin to ergot poisoning occurred in the French village of Pont-Saint-Esprit in 1951, resulting in five deaths.
+Notable epidemics of ergotism occurred into the first half of the 20th century, as in the Italian island of Alicudi, although fewer outbreaks have occurred in modern times owing to rye being carefully monitored in developed countries.
+However, a severe outbreak of something akin to ergot poisoning occurred in the French village of Pont-Saint-Esprit in 1951, resulting in nearly 250 people affected and seven deaths.
 The outbreak and the diagnostic confusion surrounding it are vividly described in John Grant Fuller's book The Day of St Anthony's Fire.

 Ergot sclerotiums were found in the gut of the Grauballe Man, a bog body dated the late 3rd century BC.

-When milled, the ergot is reduced to a red powder, obvious in lighter grasses but easy to miss in dark rye flour.
-In less wealthy countries, ergotism still occurs; an outbreak in Ethiopia occurred in mid-2001 from contaminated barley.
-Whenever there is a combination of moist weather, cool temperatures, delayed harvest in lowland crops and rye consumption, an outbreak is possible.

 Poisonings due to consumption of seeds treated with mercury compounds are sometimes misidentified as ergotism.
-Simon Cotton of the Chemistry Department of Uppingham School, UK, said that there have been numerous cases of mass-poisoning due to consumption of mercury-treated seeds.
+There have been numerous cases of mass-poisoning due to consumption of mercury-treated seeds.